djmisha/events/roadmap.md

 - Event pages

-  - better layout - better how? improved cards
   - improved sorting - how? need examples

-- \*\* Ability to Submit Events - they become featured, need login for thid
+- Ability to Submit Events - they become featured, need login for this

 - NEED TABLE FOR SUBMITTED EVENTS

 - homepage - what else can we add on homepage to expland it and make it more useful

 - context - what else can we put there to keep

+## 2025 Completed

+- better layout - better how? improved cards

 ## 2024 Completed